 The Estonian Network of the Anna Lindh Foundation was established in 2006.

-The vision of the Network is to bring together civil society organisations that are active in promoting intercultural dialogue and understanding within the society, and provide a platform to create successful cooperation within the local network and other network networks, and tap into the resources provided by the members of the network.
+The Network's vision is to bring together civil society organisations that are active in promoting intercultural dialogue and understanding within the society, providing a platform to create successful cooperation within the local network and other networks, and tap into the resources provided by the members of the network.